nolauren/2018introdh/assignment1_textanalysis.md

 - What is the scope of the journal?
 - What question(s) are you trying to answer?
 - Which data did you select for the corpus?
-Make sure to specificy the kind of data and periodization.
+Make sure to specify the kind of data and periodization.
 - Why the number of topics?
 - What are the initial findings and/or possible arguments?
 In other words, what do these topics tell us?
 Certain patterns?
 Trends?
 - Drawing on the readings, what are the possibilities and limitations of text analysis and topic modeling?